Rate Loss Analysis for Multiple-Antenna NOMA with Limited Feedback: Feasible Region

 \section{Feasible Region}

-Under certain conditions, NOMA cannot guarantee (i) the minimum rate requirements, or (ii) SIC decoding.
+Under certain conditions, NOMA cannot guarantee (i) the minimum rate requirements or (ii) SIC decoding.
 In such a region, NOMA is not feasible.
-In the full-CSI case, the feasibility of NOMA depends on channel vectors, the rate threshold, and the transmit SNR.
+In the full-CSI case, the feasibility of NOMA depends on the channel vectors, the rate threshold, and the transmit SNR.
 For limited feedback, it also depends on the quantization errors.
-In this section, we present the sufficient channel conditions to use NOMA.
+In this section, we present the sufficient channel conditions for the feasibility of NOMA.